LudmilaGomes/LudmilaGomes/README.md

 📖 Currently working on research related to electric vehicles, energy consumption in vehicles, and the use of AI in soft sensors.

-📘 What I want to learn: (more about) Python, Machine/Deep Learning, MLOps, C#, .Net Framework
+📘 What I want to learn: (more about) Python, Machine Learning, MLOps, Web Development
 <!--
 <p align="left">
   <a href="https://skillicons.dev">